quadraturerules/quadraturerules/website/pages/libraries/cpp.md

 );
 ```

-Note that the points return by the library are represented using
+Note that the points returned by the library are represented using
 [barycentric coordinates](/barycentric.md).